 Some of the common reasons of divorce Singapore are:

 - Emotional or physical abuse – if one party subjects the other to emotional or physical abuse such as threats, physical violence, or abusive language.

 - Adultery – when one or both parties engage in illicit relationships with another person.

 - Desertion – when a husband or wife abandons the other, emotionally or physically for a long time.

 - Alcoholism – if one spouse has become an alcoholic and cannot perform basic duties of the husband or wife.

 - Irreconcilable differences – both parties can agree to end their legally existing marriage if there are irreconcilable differences.

-The first step before starting an annulment or a divorce process is getting an experienced lawyer.
-Gloria James-Civetta & Co is a law firm that can present your interests and help you with divorce or annulment process.
-Contact us today and we will help to determine whether divorce or annulment is the best for you.
-We are skilled and knowledgeable to provide proper guidance on child support and division of assets and debts.
-Visit us at https://www.singaporedivorcelawyer.com.sg/ for more information.
+The first step before starting the annulment or a divorce process is getting an experienced divorce lawyer.
+Gloria James-Civetta & Co is a law firm that can represent your interests and help you with the divorce or annulment process in Singapore.

 At Gloria James-Civetta & Co, we aim to find a solution that will work for you and your family.
 Our matrimonial law team will provide a consultation tailored to your circumstances and needs.